kuldeeppatle21/Fashion-Class-Classification/README.md

 # Fashion-Class-Classification
-Objective is to build classifier or to build a kind of deep learning network that can classifies the images belongs to target class.
+Objective is to build classifier or to build a kind of deep learning network(Convolution Neural Network)that can classifies the images belongs to target class.

 # Dataset: Fashion MNIST Dataset